Accelerate Sustainable Innovation

 reducing water usage in fabric printing process

-In 2021, SHEIN partnered with NTX® and adopted NTX®’s Cooltrans® printing technology to develop an alternative denim production process: Cool Transfer Denim.
+In 2021, SHEIN partnered with NTX® and adopted NTX®’s Cooltrans® printing technology to develop an alternative denim production process: Cool Transfer Denim Printing.

-Cool Transfer Denim combines printing equipment and technical solutions developed by NTX® with SHEIN’s agile supply chain management technology to produce custom denim designs in small batches with a fraction of the water-footprint associated with conventional denim.
-This allows SHEIN’s suppliers to produce denim products using 70.5% less water compared to traditional denim production methods.* As of December 2023, SHEIN has saved close to 9,000 tons of water since the launch of Cool Transfer Denim.
+Cool Transfer Denim Printing combines printing equipment and technical solutions developed by NTX® with SHEIN’s agile supply chain management technology to produce custom denim designs in small batches with a fraction of the water-footprint associated with conventional denim.
+This allows SHEIN’s suppliers to produce denim products using 70.5% less water compared to traditional denim production methods.*

 *As verified by Bureau Veritas in October 2023